microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/03 - RAG Implementation with Azure OpenAI/03 - RAG Implementation with Azure OpenAI.md

     | HL Mountain Seat/Saddle | HL Mountain Seat/Saddle No Color Saddles HL Mountain Seat/Saddle 2 Anatomic design for a full-day of riding in comfort.
 Durable leather. | 0.18931317298732764 |
     !["A picture of running Query 3 and getting results outlined in the Query 3 results table"](../../img/graphics/2025-01-15_6.38.06_AM.png)

-In this demo, you learned how to build a RAG application using SQL database in fabric, and Azure OpenAI.
+In this module, you learned how to build a RAG application using SQL database in fabric, and Azure OpenAI.
 You explored generating vector embeddings for relational data, performing semantic similarity searches with SQL, and integrating natural language responses via GPT-4.1.